 Is temperature absolutely critical during the aging of your cheese?

-Well that is today’s question from Albert from Catalunya (Spain).
+Well that is today’s question about cheese temperature during aging is from Albert from Catalunya (Spain).

 I’m Albert, from Catalunya (Spain, for the moment…) and I read your